nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 The scope for this discovery has been to look at how the current NHS Health Check can be transformed into a digital form.
 However, further questions could be asked to how a digital version of the Health Check can improve (and add additional benefit) to the current process.

 ### High Level Discovery Outcomes
-- Identified Areas that could be considered as requirements
+- Discovered 11 areas suggested for further technical exploration
-- No existing provider can provide all areas identified, in terms of functionality and being able to provide a secure, highly available and scalable manner.
+- No existing provider has a solution for all areas identified
-- Good UI from previous work
+- User Interface from previous work has reuse potential
 - Core "Calculation" available from previous work
 - [GP Integration is not easy]({% link digital-health-check/gp-integration.md%})

 ### Proposed Targeted Outcomes for an Alpha Phase
-- Not expecting a full end to end PoC from an alpha
+- An MVP is not the target for Alpha
-- Investigate and develop possible solutions for each area identified
+- Develop a number possible solutions for each of the areas identified
-- Beta can then take the best options in each area to combine into an end to end Beta solution
+- After Alpha, a Beta could then take the best solutions in each area from Alpha into an MVP, with iterative development towards production.

 # Review of Existing Work
 Brief summaries of the [Existing systems reviews]({% link digital-health-check/existing-reviews/existing-review-summary.md%}) can be read in more details.